Asia Programs at the Arnold Arboretum

 Integrative Asian botany

 As political and cultural realities have changed in the last decade, so has the nature of the Arboretum’s work in Asia.
 Research is now heavily field-based, and staff prioritize the building of long-term, collaborative partnerships with national institutions and scientists.
 Believing that “the partnership is the platform,” the Arboretum strives for meaningful co-authorship of projects and publications.

 - With funds from the National Science Foundation, David Boufford and colleagues participated in several expeditions to the Hengduan Mountains biodiversity hotspot.

 - Wayne Takeuchi collects extensively for the Arboretum in Papua New Guinea.
 See Wayne’s Arnold Arboretum herbarium collections, or collections with images in JSTOR Plants.

 - In 2004, Stuart Davies became director of the Center for Tropical Forest Science.
-With major support from the Arnold Arboretum, CTFS moved its headquarters to Harvard University.
+With major support from the Arnold Arboretum, CTFS moved its headquarters to Harvard University until 2012.

 - After serving as a Mercer Fellow in the late 1990s, Campbell Webb became a staff research scientist based in Indonesia.
 For details on his current research (with co-PI Sarah Mathews, please visit the project website.
 Field activities are also covered live in an Arnold Arboretum blog.